Considerate-Digital/circular_arts_network/README.md

 Overall, **GPLv3** fosters ethical, sustainable software development.
 It ensures that software remains free, adaptable, and accessible, reducing costs for individuals and organisations.
 This model encourages long-term sustainability, as anyone can continue the development of the software if the original creators stop supporting it, making it a robust choice for both users and developers who value openness and collaboration.

 ## Contributing
 We welcome contributions from everyone, whether that's fixing some of the core code or a spelling mistake.
-If you're interested in making contributions to CIRCARTSNET then please read our "Code of Conduct" before you make any suggestions or send a pull request.
+If you're interested in making contributions to CAN then please read our "Code of Conduct" before you make any suggestions or send a pull request.

 ### Reporting bugs
 Before submitting an issue, please take a few seconds to do a quick search to check that your issue has not already been raised or fixed.